40 Happy Facts That’ll Make Your Day a Little Better

 Fact: Cuddling is very good for you.

-Cuddling your loved ones helps you release oxytocin, which is a very beneficial hormone.
+Cuddling your loved ones helps you release oxytocin, which is known as the love hormone—it makes you feel happy!

 Fact: Dogs sneeze to show they’re play-fighting.

 We sneeze because of dust, they do it because they’re happy and excited.
-Check out these 60 fun facts about animals you probably didn’t know before.
+Check out these other telltale signs your dog is happy.

 Fact: Honeybees can hold hands.